 Droplets of water spray the temple almost all the time, yet it stays firm.
 Balinese believe this water temple, or Pura Segara, serves as both a guardian and a bearer of blessing to the site.

 After walking down the paved steps for around 15 minutes from the parking lot.
 A panorama soothing to the eyes welcomes visitors as they finally arrive.
 A gentle breeze blows along with the dew from the waterfall, caressing visitors’ faces that it feels so fresh.
 Sounds of birds and cicadas singing can be heard in the background.

 All of those and with the sound of torrential water flowing, ready to take away the exhaustion.
 A wooden gazebo, built with a Balinese style, only meters in front of the waterfall.
 The roof is not enough to shield from the wandering dew.
-But at least there are benches to sit.
-Take a break as visitors enjoy a gentle shower from mother nature.
+But at least there are benches to sit on.
+Take a break in here and enjoy a gentle shower from mother nature.

 The waterfall forms a natural pool below, filled with shallow water safe enough to walk through.
-The water is cold but feels refreshing for the tired feet.
-A quick splash will help freshen up the face from the tropical humidity, so wash those sweat away.
-Swimming is also okay, and it’s always a good decision to prepare a bathing suit beforehand.
+Although it’s not a deep pool and not enough to swim. it’s quite refreshing to dip in here.
+The water is cold but feels refreshing for tired feet.
+Plus, a quick splash will help freshen up the body from the tropical humidity.

 Observing from a bit further

 It is not wrong not wanting to get wet.
 For those who are reluctant to get too close to the splashy waterfall.
 Luckily a bridge walkway is built to serve as some kind of a viewpoint.